deanfoxcd/Modern-React-Use-Popcorn/README.md

-# Learning React by Building a Movie Rating/List App
+# A Movie Rating/List App